whage/thesis/thesis.md

-JavaScript is one of the most popular languages of the 2010s mainly because it is the scripting language of web browsers which, thanks to their ubiquitousness, are becoming the platform of choice for networked applications.
+JavaScript is one of the most popular languages of the 2010s mainly because it is the scripting language of web browsers which, thanks to their ubiquitousness, are becoming the platform of choice for user-facing networked applications.
 JavaScript is a dynamic language.
-Types of the program variables are not known before run time.
+Types of program variables are not known before run time.
 The language is often referred to as a "weakly typed" one because the runtime makes many implicit type conversions between types.
 The conversion rules are often inconsistent but are strictly specified.
 Because of these inconsistencies, people often refer to JavaScript as not being "type safe" in a loose meaning of the term.

+**TODO: more on dynamic type system features**

 JavaScript's popularity and ubiquitousness prompted organizations to invest in creating a static type system for the language.

 #### TypeScript (Microsoft)
-Typescript extends the JavaScript language with optional type annotations.
-This means that every valid JavaScript program is also a valid TypeScript program.
+Typescript extends the JavaScript language with optional type annotations and provides a typechecker and transpiler for JavaScript programs.
+Thanks to its type inference, every valid JavaScript program is also a valid TypeScript program so it is possible to gradually transform a JavaScript codebase into a TypeScript one.

 - https://blog.ambrosebs.com/2018/04/07/unsoundness-in-untyped-types.html
 	- https://users.soe.ucsc.edu/~abadi/Papers/FTS-submitted.pdf (from the above, this is the important one!)
 - https://www.typescriptlang.org/docs/handbook/type-compatibility.html
 	- look for "unsound" keyword!

+**TODO: nice notes about its typesystem: https://www.typescriptlang.org/docs/handbook/intro.html#get-started**

 #### Closure Compiler (Google)
 Google's Closure Compiler is a static code analyzer and transpiler (compiles to a specific form of the same language).